sillo01/linq-helper/README.md

 3. Add an example of usage.
 4. Remove HttpContext dependency (if possible).
 5. Receive sqlCacheDependency/dabase/name as parameter.
-6. Remove sqlCacheDependency if not necesary with 'System.Runtime.Cache'.
+6. Remove sqlCacheDependency if not necesary with **System.Runtime.Cache**.